Hampanā

-Hampa Nagarajaiah (born 7 October 1936), popularly known by his pen name Hampanā, is an Indian scholar in Kannada language and Jainism.
+Hampa Nagarajaiah (born 7 October 1936), known by his pen name Hampanā, is an Indian scholar in Kannada language and Jainism.
 He was born at Hampasandra Village located in Gowribidanur taluk, Chikkaballapura District in the Indian state of Karnataka.
-Hampanā is married to Kamala Hampana who also a veteran littérateur.
+Hampanā was married to Kamala Hampana, also a veteran littérateur, until her death.

 Academics

-Hampanā completed his early education at his native village and neighbouring towns such as Gowribidanur, Madhugiri, Tumkur and Mandya.
-Later he moved to Maharaja's College, Mysore from where he did his graduation in BA (Honours) and completed his post-graduation in Kannada under the intellectual inspiration of Kuvempu, T. N. Srikantaiah, D. L. Narasimhachar, S.V.
-Parameshwara Bhatta, K Venkataramappa, Javaregowda at University of Mysore in 1959.
-He was soon appointed as lecturer in Kannada and served at Mysore Maharani's Arts and Commerce College for Women, Mysore, Sahyadri Science College of Shimoga and Government College at Mandya, DRM Science College at Davanagere and Govt.
+Hampanā completed his early education in his native village and neighbouring towns such as Gowribidanur, Madhugiri, Tumkur and Mandya.
+Later he moved to Maharaja's College, Mysore from where he graduated with a BA (Honours) and completed his post-graduation in Kannada under the guidance of Kuvempu, T. N. Srikantaiah, D. L. Narasimhachar, S.V.
+Parameshwara Bhatta, K Venkataramappa and Javaregowda at University of Mysore in 1959.
+He was soon appointed as a lecturer in Kannada and served at Mysore Maharani's Arts and Commerce College for Women, Mysore, Sahyadri Science College of Shimoga and Government College at Mandya, DRM Science College at Davanagere and Govt.
 Arts & Science College at Bengaluru.
-Meanwhile, he acquired PhD from Bangalore University for A Comprehensive study of Vaddaradhane.
+Meanwhile, he acquired PhD from Bangalore University for "A Comprehensive study of Vaddaradhane".